 Why do we have winter grass and summer grass in Phoenix?The desert climate in Phoenix means that the winter and summer are very different.
 In the summer, we use Bermuda grass since it tolerates our triple digit temperatures.
 Bermuda grass is dormant during our winter months.
 For this reason, if you want your lawn to be green all summer, you have to plant winter rye grass.

 When should I plant winter rye grass?Winter rye grass is usually planted in October.
 A general rule is that when the temperatures at night are consistently around the 60°F range, you are ready to plant.

 How do you plant winter rye grass?First you must scalp and dethatch the summer grass.
 That means that you must cut it back and thin it to allow room for your new grass.
 The planting of the rye grass in the winter is called overseeding, because you are planting rye seed over the existing Bermuda.

-When do you plant summer grass?If you've already had Bermuda grass in the summer, you don't have to replant it at all.
+When do you plant summer grass?If you had already planted Bermuda grass in a previous summer, you don't have to replant it again at all.
 It didn't die last winter, it just became dormant waiting for warmer temperatures.
 Around May it will start to grow again.
-In May it starts to get hot outside, so make sure your lawn is getting enough water to grow.
+In late April or May it starts to get hot outside, so make sure your lawn is getting enough water to grow.

 If you are planting summer grass for the first time, you can do so from seed, but the easiest way to have a great looking lawn is to lay sod.